jsalinas212/personal-portfolio-challenge/README.md

 # Personal Portfolio

-## Purpose
+## About

-The purpose of my personal portfolio is to showcase the websites that I've built or contibuted to.
+The purpose of my personal portfolio is to showcase the websites that I designed and built or websites that I have contributed to.

 ## Technologies